Epherum/Missguided/README.md

 ## What can be further improved?

-1. Refactoring the HomeFirstVisit component, it was a quick and dirty solution to play a different animation on first visit,it's just a clone of the Home component but with a different animationt
+1. Refactoring the HomeFirstVisit component, it was a quick and dirty solution to play a different animation on first visit,it's just a clone of the Home component but with a different animation

 2. Adding an image skeleton Loader, currently if you have slow internet they pop up in an ugly way